NeuroTechX/ntx_slack_archive/_montreal.md

  >I see that this is already full- I'll have to hope for next year!
 It's not clear to me whether the talks/workshops will be in French or English?

+10/30/2017 4:36 PM

+ **ben.cuthbert** :

+ >I see that this is already full- I'll have to hope for next year!
+It's not clear to me whether the talks/workshops will be in French or English?